Tips for Winterizing Your Windows and Doors

 Install door gaskets.
 While rubber weather stripping is a form of simple gasket, you can go even further with stop mounted gaskets.
 These aluminum extrusions are mounted to the stop molding of the door frame or to the frame itself.
 This provides a more secure seal that can be adjusted as needed, rubber gaskets can’t be modified after they’re installed.
 If you already have gaskets, check to see if they can be adjusted to make the seal even better.

 Buy a new door.
 If your home is older, it might be a good financial decision, to simply swap the old doors with newer, energy efficient models.
 Look for doors with higher R-values.
 The R-value refers to the door’s capacity to resist heat flow.
 This basically means its ability to insulate.
-While new doors can be expensive, they can also save you money on heating and cooling costs.
-You can also choose a more durable, secure model for safety.

 Upgrade your pet door.
 Do your pets enjoy the freedom of going in and out at their leisure?
 Don’t forget to check your pet door for drafts!
 Consider replacing your old pet door with an all-weather variety that’s designed to let your pet in and out while maintaining a weather-tight seal when not in use.